USS West Lianga: Empire Cheetah

 Kalani was renamed Empire Cheetah on 12 November, two weeks into a three-and-a-half-month stay at Clyde.
 Her port of registry was London.
-The United Kingdom Official Number 168041 and Code Letters GMJT were allocated.
-Empire Cheetah departed on her first transatlantic voyage under her new name when she sailed with convoy OB 288 on 18 February 1941.
-After the convoy came under attack by German bombers and the convoy escorts departed, the convoy dispersed.
+Her United Kingdom official number was 168041, and her call sign was GMJT.
+Empire Cheetah left on her first transatlantic voyage under her new name when she sailed with convoy OB 288 on 18 February 1941.
+After the convoy came under attack by German bombers and the convoy escorts left, the convoy dispersed.
 Although nine convoy ships were sunk by six German and two Italian submarines on 23–24 February, Empire Cheetah safely reached her destination of Philadelphia on 10 March.

 After taking on a load of steel, Empire Cheetah sailed for Halifax, and then on to Newport, Monmouthshire, as a part of convoy HX 122, arriving on 9 May.
 She sailed for Swansea on 27 May, and on to Milford Haven on 9 June.
 On 26 June, she sailed as a part of convoy OB 339 but put back into Milford Haven with defects.
 Empire Cheetah tried again as a part of convoy OB 343 on 6 July but had to return once again, putting in at Clyde on 9 July.

 After a month at Clyde, Empire Cheetah set out a third time for North America in convoy ON 7 which, although dispersed mid-ocean, lost no ships to submarines.
 Empire Cheetah successfully reached her destination of Boston on 3 September.
 From there she made her way to Philadelphia on 3 October, and on to Sydney on 23 October.
 There she joined convoy SC 51 sailing for Holyhead and Manchester the same day with a cargo of grain, steel, and cotton.
-She arrived at Holyhead on 8 November, but departed for Liverpool three days later.
+She arrived at Holyhead on 8 November, but left for Liverpool three days later.
 After returning to Holyhead later in the month, Empire Cheetah sailed in convoy BB 106 to Barry, where she arrived on 1 December.

 Empire Cheetah spent two and a half months at Barry before sailing to Swansea on 14 February 1942.
 Heading to Milford Haven on 23 February, she sailed the next day as a part of convoy ON 70 headed to Portland, Maine, where she safely arrived on 20 March after an intermediate stop at Halifax from 15 to 18 March.
 Four days later, Empire Cheetah sailed for Boston.
-She departed Boston on 12 April for Halifax and departed from there in convoy SC 80 five days later for Hull with a general cargo.
+She left Boston on 12 April for Halifax and left there in convoy SC 80 five days later for Hull with a general cargo.
 Empire Cheetah arrived at Loch Ewe on 2 May and sailed the next day for Methil.
 After arriving at Methil on 6 May, she headed to her destination of Hull on 7 May.